lasseufpa/5gm-lidar/README.md

 5)Using Python to process MIMO channels and generate beam-selection outputs
 ============

-1. Codebook design
+1.Codebook design

-The codebooks are generated with Matlab (very ugly code, should be later ported to Python in clean rewrite)
+The codebooks are generated with Matlab (very ugly code, should be later ported to Python in clean rewrite).
+Note that this code utilizes functions from https://github.com/aldebaro/dsp-telecom-book-code, so you should download this repository and run `ak_setPath.m` to make it work properly.
 ```
 D:\github\5gm-lidar\matlab\upa_codebook_creation.m
 ```
-Assume we ran it twice to generate:
+Assume we ran it twice (changing the number of Nrx and Ntx) to generate:
 ```
 >> upa_codebook_creation
 Wrote upa_codebook_16x16_N832.mat